 Time really does fly!
 It feels like yesterday I was writing Sam’s birth story to share with the June 2011 mummies over on Babycentre – I stole the post from there and included it on my blog when I set it up a few weeks later.
 It really is crazy how fast time flies!

 Gift wise, Sam isn’t a huge fan of fuss, so we spent a good chunk of money having his iPad screens repaired (again), and bought him a den kit, plus lots of new apps and episodes of Mickey Mouse Clubhouse for his iPad.
 I think he had an amazing day.

-Gift wise, Syd got a new bike, loads of Party Popteenies sets, Baby Secrets, books, new wellies, a karaoke, and lots of cash from friends and family which she is yet to spend.
+Gift wise, Syd got a new bike, and loads of Party Popteenies sets.
+She also got Baby Secrets, books, new wellies, and a karaoke.
+Not to mention lots of cash from friends and family which she is yet to spend.
 She took a cake into school the day after her birthday, so she got to celebrate with her friends then too.

 I haven’t told Syd yet but her best friend who lives 90 fish miles away is meeting us at the seaside in a couple of weeks for a belated day of birthday fun.
 She’s definitely had a good one!
 (The chocolate cake all round her mouth confirms my suspicions)!